stho32/Overview/docs/index.md

   - [Prinzipien](https://github.com/stho32/Prinzipien) The principles I use as a base for my life.
 Every now and then I take some time and think about things and try to develop them.
 Sometimes motivated by a great book, sometimes just derived from the things that happen to me. (german)

   - [Programmiersprachenstack](https://github.com/stho32/Programmiersprachenstack) What programming languages do I use, why and what for.
 Sooner or later this will get included in my learning dashboard as those discisions directly influence what I am looking for when I learn new stuff. (german)

+### Javascript

+  - [NpmPackageChooser](https://github.com/stho32/NpmPackageChooser) is a utility that applies a set of best practices about how to choose an npm package automatically.
+So you can type a command line with the packages you want to compare and it tells you why it thinks X is the best choice.

 ### R